-$$\tilde{\alpha}1 = \tilde{\alpha}2, \ \tilde{\alpha}3 = 0, \ \tilde{\beta}1 = \tilde{\beta}2, \ \tilde{\gamma}1 = \tilde{\gamma}2,$$ $n_m = n_l, \ and \ x = y,$
+$$\tilde{\alpha}1 = \tilde{\alpha}2, \ \tilde{\alpha}3 = 0, \ \beta_1 = \beta_2, \ \tilde{\gamma}1 = \tilde{\gamma}2,$$

+$n_m = n_l, \ and \ x = y,$

-If we consider a first-order effect of lamin-A protein on MYH9 transcription via SRF pathway ($\tilde{\alpha}3>0$; Swift et al. (4)), numerical analysis showed that the dynamic range of myosin increased further due to matrix E and lamin-A contributions, but not the slope of the myosin-lamin-A response to matrix E (Fig. 3 C).
+If we consider a first-order effect of lamin-A protein on MYH9 transcription via SRF pathway ($\tilde{\alpha}3 > 0$; Swift et al. (4)), numerical analysis showed that the dynamic range of myosin increased further due to matrix E and lamin-A contributions, but not the slope of the myosin-lamin-A response to matrix E (Fig. 3 C).
 The relative sensitivity of each module is instead dependent on x and y.
-If sensitivity of lamin A to degradation (x) is increased (or decreased), then more (lesser) myosin protein is required to generate the same stress that maintains the original lamin-A protein level (Fig. 4 A).
+If sensitivity of lamin A to degradation (x) is increased (or decreased), then more (lesser) myosin protein is required to generate the same stress that maintains the original lamin-A protein level (Fig. 4A).
 Increasing x is similar to decoupling nucleoskeletal and cytoskeletal modules, as was done experimentally by ectopic expression of SUN2, a nuclear membrane protein that connects the nucleoskeleton to the cytoskeleton, which led to reduced lamin-A levels (4).
 On the other hand, if sensitivity of myosin to degradation (y) is decreased, then at low E the steady-state levels of myosin (and indirectly, lamin A) is much higher than at sufficiently high matrix E, where myosin (and lamin) levels remain relatively unperturbed (Fig. 4 B).
 Experiments that observed this prediction include a nonphosphorylatable myosin mutant, which localizes to assembled stress fibers and overrides soft-matrix (low E) effects on stem-cell phenotype; conversely, a phosphomimetic myosin mutant that enriches in the soluble pool fails to completely override stiff-matrix (high E) effects (23).

-Logistic coupling between collagen and myosin in cardiac development

-Systems biology can potentially build an integrated understanding of the electrophysiological and physical processes involved in cardiac physiology and pathophysiology.
+Logistic coupling between collagen and myosin in cardiac development involved in cardiac physiology and pathophysiology.
 It might also help identify therapeutic targets.
 Understanding how the balance between mechanical stiffness and contractile ability of the myocardium is achieved with age and pathological changes, ultimately requires a systems-level model to guide hypotheses.
 The expression of actomyosin contractility proteins and collagen, among hundreds of abundant proteins, parallel myocardial stiffening in development (30).
 Both static/cyclic and uniaxial/biaxial strains encourage collagen matrix deposition by cardiac fibroblasts (31), inasmuch as passive and active contraction increase throughout cardiac development.
 However, as contractility (or myosin levels) increasingly strains the developing heart tissue, we postulate that fibroblast proliferation is ultimately limited by the stiffness of their environment, which correlates strongly with collagen-1 levels (4,30).
-The various 2740 Dingal and Discher components of the developing heart matrix and cytoskeleton, and any other functionally relevant signaling proteins, must be integrated into a realistic physical model of the observed mechanics.
-Thus, we considered using our simplified model that focuses on the mechanical interaction between the collagenous matrix deposited by cardiac fibroblasts and the contractile activity of cardiomyocytes.
+The various components of the developing heart matrix and cytoskeleton, and any other functionally relevant signaling proteins, must be integrated into a realistic physical model of the observed mechanics.
+Thus, we considered using our simplified model that focuses on the mechanical interaction between the collagenous matrix deposited by cardiac fibroblasts and the contractile activity of cardiomyocytes. produced primarily by cardiac fibroblasts, the rate of collagen mRNA production is assumed to be proportional to the fibroblast population, which is in turn limited by tissue stiffness imparted by collagen matrix density, such that